pedroarilla/pomothon/README.md

 # ABOUT

-Pomothon is a simple CLI project manager and time tracker written in Python by [Pedro Arilla](http://pedroarilla.com).
+Pomothon is a CLI project manager and time tracker written in Python by [Pedro Arilla](http://pedroarilla.com).
+Pomothon helps you to record your work sessions; it stores the data in JSON files and the logs in TXT files.
 Every session is divided into tasks assigned to specific projects.
-Pomothon helps you to record your work sessions; it stores the data in JSON files and the logs in TXT files.
+It is possible to create, update and archive projects.
+To track your tasks, Pomothon offers a Pomodoro timer, a regular timer or manual insertions.

+**Note:** Originally, this was a simple app to run a Pomodoro timer.
+My needs evolved and the name doesn’t make sense anymore -- but it was kind of funny (pomodoro + python = pomothon).
+Anyway, the [Pomodoro technique](https://francescocirillo.com/pages/pomodoro-technique) is a time management method developed by Francesco Cirillo in the late 1980s.

 # HOW TO USE